PowerFeather/powerfeather-docs/docs/esp32s3_powerfeather/guides/get_started.md

 To get started, simply plugin your PowerFeather to a laptop.
 It should present a serial device.
 If you open that serial device, it

-Every new PowerFeather comes pre-programmed with [this example](stuff).
+Every new PowerFeather comes pre-programmed with ...
 It's it's way of saying hello.

 ## Development